followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTabPanel/1 Configuration/onTitleClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [titleClick](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Events/#titleClick) event.
+A function that is executed when a tab is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->
-Assign a function to perform a custom action when a widget item title is clicked.

 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->